asbjornu/developer.swedbankpay.com/_includes/payment-link.md

 smaller amount than the authorized amount.
 You can later do more captures on the same payment up to the total authorization amount.

-If you want the credit card to be charged right away, you will have to specify that the _intent_ of the purchase is `AutoCapture`.
-The credit card will be charged and you don't need to do any more financial operations to this purchase.
+If you want the card to be charged right away, you will have to specify that the _intent_ of the purchase is `AutoCapture`.
+The card will be charged and you don't need to do any more financial operations to this purchase.

 #### Cancel